The Taming of the Grue

 - Godzilla began as a horrible monster and nuclear bomb metaphor.
-Later on he became a protector from the other monsters, and for a while during the '60s and '70s, completely heroic, before being re-tooled as still a defender, albeit one you don't want to have to use.
-So it's still a nuclear bomb metaphor.
+Later on he became a protector from other monsters, to the point of being unambiguously heroic during The '60s and The '70s, before being re-tooled as a different kind of nuclear bomb metaphor: still a defender, but one you don't want to have to use.

 - There are Cthulhu plushie dolls (as shown in the page image).
 Not to mention Hounds of Tindalos, gugs, Mi-Go.
 Moreover, recent fiction is much more likely to play these guys for laughs rather than straight.

 - In-universe example for Sam & Max: The Devil's Playhouse.
 Turns out that back near the beginning of our planet's existence, molemen were powerful, destructive creatures who could successfully fend off Eldritch Abominations.
 They didn't evolve well.

 - Werewolves have this problem, on and off.
 Old folklore describes them as vicious animals, at best, but contemporary works tend to humanize them more.
 They still get cast as vicious animals, but their humanity is still more pronounced.
 Some traditions have werewolves as a type of witch who sold their soul for their ability to transform, so even as human beings they were evil.
 Modern werewolves tend to either be innocents who contracted the curse by being the victim of another werewolf, or having been born that way (and usually possessing some degree of control).
 Either way, they can't help what they are.